-Upon analyzing several consumer surveys conducted at the end of 2013 and start of 2014, the global market research firm NPD Group found interesting differences in consumers’ perceptions and habits, when it comes to proteins.
+January 13, 2015 – Upon analyzing several consumer surveys conducted at the end of 2013 and start of 2014, the global market research firm NPD Group found interesting differences in consumer protein perceptions and needs.
 While consumer interest continues to rise, the sources and where they turn to find protein is evolving and depends dramatically on the type of consumer.
 In general, roughly half of consumers consider animal protein the best source of protein, followed by eggs (11%), dairy (10%), beans/lentils (8%), and items like protein bars and nuts (22%).
 Within the animal protein sector, the breakdown is beef (18%), chicken (17%), fish (10%), turkey (2%) and other (2%).

 Interestingly, the trend in household animal meat consumption has been on a consistent decline since the early 1980s, according to NPD’s findings.
 “Much of this could be due to the economy or driven by convenience,” said Sue Fennelly, Director of Business Development, Food & Beverage Services.
 While beef is on top for now, household consumption of it has dropped significantly over the past few decades, whereas chicken and eggs have risen consistently during the same span.